Honoring Long Branch Senior Citizens

 Golden Age Gift …

-Long Branch senior citizens are getting a spectacular new home in which to gather.
+Long Branch senior citizens now have a spectacular new home in which to gather.
 One befitting their contributions and wisdom through the years.
 Something owed to them by a discerning community.

-Already brimming with nearly a thousand active seniors, the 65-year-old Second Avenue facility had outgrown its usefulness.
 The new Long Branch Senior Center is a much-deserved renovation and expansion.
-Funding for the $8 million project includes $2 million in developer fees from the 290 Ocean high-rise residence and about $5.5 million from a federal grant.
+Already brimming with nearly a thousand active seniors, the previous 65-year-old Second Avenue facility had outgrown its usefulness.
+Funding for the $8 million project included $2 million in developer fees from the 290 Ocean high-rise residence and about $5.5 million from a federal grant.

-Calling it a “unique opportunity,” Mayor John Pallone said that renovations will double the current space and allow seniors more room to spread out.
+Calling it a “unique opportunity,” Mayor John Pallone explained that renovations have doubled the current space and will allow seniors more room to spread out.
 The new complex — sporting a modish “beach style” design — includes 13,500-square-feet of area.
-It was Parallel Architectural Group of Long Branch — operating not by “a rulebook” — who transformed the rather dull structure between Chelsea and Garfield Avenues.
-Take a drive along Ocean Blvd near the Pier Village entrance and see the grand senior edifice in its emergent architectural splendor.
+It was Parallel Architectural Group of Long Branch — operating without “a rulebook” — who transformed the rather dull structure between Chelsea and Garfield Avenues.
+Take a drive along Ocean Blvd near the Pier Village entrance and see the grand senior edifice in its all its architectural splendor.
 City seniors must burst with pride.

 The project includes a major facelift of the building exterior and a more ADA-compliant atmosphere for inside.
 Seniors get a new lobby and garden, more health-screening and fitness rooms, bigger classrooms, restrooms and storage space.
 Thus allowing for more and better center-sponsored programs for the aging.